Canine AlbuminThis page contains information on Canine Albumin for veterinary use.

 Warnings And Precautions

 DO NOT use sterile water for rehydration of this product.
-There is a risk of intravascular hemolysis from the inappropriate use of sterile water as a diluent.

-This product is made from canine source donor plasma.
+This product is made from source canine donor plasma.
 As with all blood products and components there is a risk of infectious disease.
 The risk has been minimized by prescreening donors and carefully monitoring for bacterial growth through culture and endotoxin evaluation during processing.
 However, owners of patients should be made aware of the use of albumin and its possible side effects.
-All infections thought by a veterinarian possibly to have been transmitted by administration of this product should be reported to the Department of Veterinary Services at Animal Blood Resources International, 1-800-243-5759.
+All infections thought by a veterinarian possibly to have been transmitted by administration of this product should be reported to the Department of Veterinary Services at Animal Blood Resources International, 800-243-5759.

 A study involving normovolemic beagles was performed.
 Canine albumin was administered once weekly for four weeks without evidence of adverse reaction.
 Beagles were evaluated for 5 weeks post final administration.
-No evidence of adverse effects or antibody formation was found.
+No evidence of adverse effect or antibody formation was found.